alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 Use this plan if your client library cannot connect to clustered plans.
 Note that:

-- it is not backed up
+- it is not automatically backed up
 - it can be [vertically scaled](/#scaling) or upgraded to a bigger plan

+Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you need an unclustered plan with backups enabled, or a larger unclustered plan.

+Refer to the [Redis documentation](https://redis.io/topics/cluster-tutorial) for more information on clusters.

 ### Redis maintenance & backups